material-components/material-components-web/packages/mdc-button/README.md

 `mdc-button--icon-trailing` | Optional.
 Styles a button with a trailing icon.
 `mdc-button__label` | Recommended.\* Indicates the element containing the button's text label.
 `mdc-button__icon` | Optional.
 Indicates the element containing the button's icon.
+`mdc-button__focus-ring` | Recommended.
+Indicates the element which shows the high contrast mode focus ring styling.

 **Note: The `mdc-button__label` element is required for buttons with a trailing icon, but it is currently optional for buttons with no icon or a leading icon.
 In the latter cases, it is acceptable for the text label to simply exist